MrSeekatar/SignalRLogger/README.md

 ## Description

-This project is a SignalR Logger.
-It's designed to provide real-time web functionality to our applications.
+This project is a simple SignalR Logger that dumps pushed messages from the server to the console.

 ## Usage